Asbestos Services

 Pre-Renovation or Demolition Inspection

 If you’re planning to renovate or demolish a building, you’ll first need to conduct an asbestos inspection to comply with the National Emissions Standards for Hazardous Air Pollutants (NESHAP).
 The inspection must be conducted by an accredited Asbestos Inspector.
-Certain states also require notification of renovation or demolition which requires information collected during our inspections to complete.
+Certain states also require that a notification of renovation or demolition is filed including the inspector’s license number.

 These inspections include sampling building materials to be submitted to a laboratory for Polarized Light Microscopy (PLM) analysis.
 Building materials determined by the laboratory to containing greater than one percent asbestos are considered Asbestos-Containing Materials (ACM) by definition.